CSLewin/NeonSunset/NEON SUNET.md

 Humans have health equal to their GRIT stat * 6.
 Health is an abstract pool that represents your ability to roll with punches, suffer through pain, and generally turn otherwise-lethal blows into non-lethal impacts.
 When you're out of health, you finally fail to divert or diminish a hit--the attack that drops you to 0 health strikes true, and you hit the dirt.
 For reference, an unarmored human can--on average--suffer two shots to the body or one shot to the head with a pistol before dying.

-If reduced to 0 health, you're downed--probably bleeding to death, but definitely about to expire.
-You drop to the ground and lose your grip on anything you're holding.
-You'll die at the end of a number of rounds equal to your GRIT stat if you don't receive first aid before the end of that final round.
+If reduced to 0 health, you're downed--probably bleeding to death, but barely conscious and definitely about to expire.
+You'll die at the end of a number of rounds equal to your GRIT if you don't receive first aid before the end of that final round.

 If a headshot reduced you to 0 health, you die at the end of the next round unless you receive first aid AND successfully roll 1d10 under your Luck stat.
-If a single source of damage would deal more than 20 points of damage beyond what is currently required to drop you to 0 health, you die instantly, accompanied by a grisly corporeal fanfare.
+If a single source of damage would deal more than 20 points of damage beyond what is currently required to drop you to 0 health, you are instantly, spectacularly slain.

 ## Healing [TODO]